How much funding is the Emergency Telecommunications sector forecast to receive in 2023?

 This forecast is based on our 95% probability range.
 In other words, we are 95% sure that funding will be between $6m and $17m.
 Below are the other forecast ranges for the Emergency Telecommunications sector.
 As we become less sure about our forecast, the range narrows.
 So for example, we think there’s a 50% probability that funding will be between $7m and $12m.

 But we need to put this into context.
 What does the forecast mean in terms of reaching the funding that is required for the sector (also known as the funding requirement)?
 The total funding requirement globally is determined by how much is needed in each context.
-Given that we don’t have the information yet we have projected the funding required for 2022 and compared that to the funding forecast.
 If you hover over the donut below you’ll be able to see the chances of reaching 25%, 50%, 75%, and 100% of the funding that is required.

 Because of the low amount of funding required for the Emergency Telecommunications sector, the odds are in their favour.
-It’s likely that the sector will receive at least 50% of what is required, although highly unlikely that the sector will reach 75% of what is required.
-We think there’s a remote chance that the sector will reach the funding requirement (though this is a very rare occurrence across all sectors).
+It’s almost certain that the sector will receive at least 25% of what is required, although unlikely that the sector will recieve 50% of what is required.

 How does the 2023 forecast compare to previous years?